elben/elben.github.io-jekyll/_drafts/understanding-transducers.markdown

     (mapping inc)))
 ```

-Say we invoke this composed function by passing in some reducing function, say our favorite, `conj`.
+Say we invoke this composed function by passing in some reducing function, perhaps our favorite, `conj`.
 This would be passed to the transducer `(mapping inc)`, and we would have `((mapping inc) conj)`.
 We know that this returns *another* reducing function.
 This new reducing function is then passed into the function `(mapping square)`, which is another transducer.
 Naturally, this returns *another* reducing function.
 And we do this all the way to the first transducer in our composition, `(filtering even?)`.

 This means that when we give a reducing function to `xform`, like `(xform conj)`, we get back a function that will apply the left-most reducing function first, then down the stack until the last reducing function, `conj`, is applied to the current result and input.